-In August 2018, we entered into a commitment to acquire land and provide a Ground Lease for the Ground Lease tenant's construction of a 315-unit multi-family property in Washington, DC.
-The Ground Lease will have a term of 99 years.
-We have an option to purchase the land at any time and expect to acquire the land in September 2019.
-We expect to fund the leasehold improvement allowance in early 2020.
+In August 2018, we entered into an aggregate \$30.0 million commitment to acquire land for \$12.5 million and provide a \$17.5 million leasehold improvement allowance for the Ground Lease tenant's construction of a multi-family property in Washington, DC.
+We acquired the land in June 2019 and will fund the leasehold improvement allowance upon the completion of certain conditions.